devmarkusb/clangtidy/README.md

 ## Requirements

-Preferred clang-tidy version: see MB_CLANGTIDY_VER in CMakeLists.txt.
+Preferred clang-tidy version: see MB_CLANGTIDY_VER in CMakeLists.txt, which you can configure to be a higher version also of course.
 Although plain clang-tidy is used if the preferred version is not available.